zachleat/zachleat.com/web/_posts/2021-10-28-api-opengraph-image.md

   </a>
 </div>

-I am slowly creating all of the building blocks necessary to create a social network.
-Please send help.
+_I have now realized that I am slowly creating all of the building blocks necessary to create a social network.
+Please send help._

 ---